enewhuis/liquibook/README_ORDER_ENTRY.md

 if prices are in US Dollars, then the atomic currency unit is often a penny, so fifteen dollars would be expressed to Liquibook as 1500.

+In most cases where a price is needed, the word MARKET (or the abbreviation MKT) is accepted indicating that no limit price is specified for this order, and a trade can be generated at the price specified for the counter order, or at the current market price for the security if both sides of the trade specify MARKET price.

 ## Order Identity

 Liquibook uses the memory address of the applications order object as an identifier for the order.
 [This may be changed in the future because it